Restrict Usernames

 Frequently Asked Questions

-Q. So if I restrict a username from being registered, does that mean that username can’t be used?
+Q. So if I restrict a username from being registered, does that mean that username can’t be used at all?

 A. No. The plugin only prevents the usernames visitors can use when registering for an account.
 An admin that has user creation privileges can still create a user account, from within the admin, using any otherwise valid username.
 Username restrictions don’t apply to admins.